-Note: The information in this booklet is believed to be correct at the time of publication.
+NOTE: The information in this booklet is believed to be correct at the time of publication.
 Since rules and policies of jurisdictions change, examinees are advised to consult the jurisdictions directly for the most current information.

-©2008, National Conference of Bar Examiners.
+Copyright © 2009 by the National Conference of Bar Examiners.

 All rights reserved.

 No part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording, or any information storage and retrieval system, without permission in writing from the publisher.